Lukires/blog/_posts/2022-10-25-donkey-car.markdown

 Our roadmap would be: store the values conveniently - get the right values/ the values right - also retrieve current capacity.

 # **5. Conclusion**
 We have managed to train a self-driving model in a simulator, using reinforcement learning, which is what we set out to do.
 We then found out how to port models from the gym-donkeycar environment to the donkeycar environment.
 A future step could be to test how well a model trained on the simulated [ADL Minicar Challenge 2023](https://courses.cs.ut.ee/t/DeltaXSelfDriving/Main/HomePage) course would perform on the real one.
-We have also been able to somewhat track energy consumption, which could be interesting to use when training models, could be interesting to train models that try to minimize energy consumption over distance traveled.
+We have also been able to somewhat track energy consumption, which could be interesting to use when training models, like train models that try to minimize energy consumption over distance traveled.
+One of our goals was to reduce human bias, by not having the car learn from a human driver.
+However, we have instead just introduced human biases in a lot of other places, such as how we choose to reward to car.

 # **6. Bibliography**
 [ADL Minicar Challenge 2023](https://courses.cs.ut.ee/t/DeltaXSelfDriving/Main/HomePage)\